davidfoliveira/node-proletariat/README.md

 `SACRED_GUARANTEES` is for when you are using guaranteed priority slots, choosing to strictly respected guaranteed in case of having too much high priority jobs.

+`HOLDSIMILARWORK` is for holding tasks with the same _key property value of a running task.
+When the running task finishes, the result will be sent to the holding tasks.
+On this way we can avoid similar tasks to run at the same time.

 # Running workers